 Pros

-• You can link your profile with a partner’s
+- You can link your profile with multiple partners (if you want)

 Cons

-• Known for being quite glitchy (but hopefully, it will improve soon)
+- Known for being quite glitchy (but definitely has been improving)

 Hinge dating app

-One of the most surprising changes in the world of nonmonogamy dating apps in the past year or two is the rise of Hinge.
+One of the most surprising changes in the world of nonmonogamy dating apps in the past few years has been the rise of Hinge.
 Not that it hasn’t been hugely popular for much longer than that, but it was one of the first mainstream dating apps to give visibility to the type of relationship you’re looking for.
 Options include monogamy, non-monogamy, figuring out your relationship type and prefer not to say.
 There’s even a box where you can add more information to clarify what you’re after.

 Pros